Alaska Inside Passage - Juneau Round-Trip

 The Tlingit's relationship to this place really helped me to feel closer to the landscape I was viewing.
 Instead of just ice, the massive glaciers became a living wall that first took away life from the local people and then restored it again as the glaciers retreated.
 The animals also, like the bear, moose, giant ravens and eagles we saw, took on new meaning as I explored stories of interactions with these creatures and how their presence and qualities, or "personalities" if you will, influenced the lives and choices of these people.

-Incredible wilderness, bustling frontier towns like Sitka and Juneau, fantastic towering and calving glaciers, animals I never thought I'd see in the wild, like moose and bear, plus most spectacularly, hordes and hordes of glistening, singing, leaping and spiraling humpback whales all combined to make this an experience I will absolutely never forget.
+Incredible wilderness, bustling frontier towns, fantastic towering and calving glaciers, animals I never thought I'd see in the wild, like moose and bear, plus most spectacularly, hordes and hordes of glistening, singing, leaping and spiraling humpback whales all combined to make this an experience I will absolutely never forget.

 If you are wondering if a trip to Alaska could be as exotic as other destinations you're considering, I have to reply with a resounding, "Oh definitely, yes!"
 I hope you'll visit Alaska, and if you open yourself up to the place, I know it will affect you deeply as it has affected me.